CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: Introduction

-In this paper, we study physical implications of general CP transformation including CP-like symmetry with discrete and continuous global symmetries.
-For our purposes, we first propose a generalization of a CP-like transformation for general continuous symmetry groups.
-Following the previous work~\cite{Chen:2014tpa}, we compute various physical observables of CP asymmetry including 4-point scattering amplitudes in CP-like symmetric models.
-We then explicitly show that in CP-like symmetric models there exists a characteristic relation between two different CP violating amplitudes.
+In this paper, we study physical implications of general CP transformations with continuous and discrete symmetry groups.
+Throughout the paper we only consider the global symmetry $G$.
+To precisely discuss the CP asymmetry of a theory, we have to consider a physical CP transformation, under which all particles are transformed into their own antiparticles.
+For applicability to type I groups, it is essential that both the physical CP transformation and the associated unitary matrix are defined independently of group automorphisms.
+Thus in our study we first define field transformations for general CP transformations, and subsequently categorize them based on the symmetry properties of the theory, as well as group automorphisms.
+As a result, general CP transformations will be classified into three different types: proper CP, CP-like, and inconsistent CP transformations.
+Among them we will pay particular attention to CP-like transformations.
+We will provide various constructions of CP-like symmetric models for a general symmetry which includes a direct product of groups and continuous groups, without resorting to the characteristic property of type I groups.
+We then explicitly show that in CP-like symmetric models there exists a characteristic relation between different CP violating amplitudes.
 The resultant relation is similar to the $B-L$ in GUT baryogenesis \cite{Yoshimura:1978ex} and sphaleron process \cite{Kuzmin:1985mm}, so that the CP-like model can provide us with an alternative mechanism for generating matter asymmetry as well as asymmetric dark matter \cite{Kaplan:2009ag}.
-In addition, we find that there exists a CP-like eigenstate which does not have CP-like partner, and hence its number conservation is violated too.
-We also study the effects of the spontaneous symmetry breaking (SSB) of the internal symmetry on the CP(-like) symmetric models.
-We show that the proper CP and CP-like symmetries are mutually changeable through the SSB of the internal symmetry \footnote{CP $\to$ CP-like symmetry has been already studied in \cite{Ratz:2016scn}.}.
-We will point out that the emergence of CP-like symmetry is not directly related to the absence of the CIA of the discrete group.
+In addition, we find that there exists a CP-like eigenstate which does not have a CP-like partner, and hence its number conservation is violated too.
+We also study the effects of spontaneous symmetry breaking (SSB) of the internal symmetry on the CP(-like) symmetric models.
+We show that the proper CP and CP-like symmetries are mutually changeable through the SSB of the internal symmetry.\footnote{CP $\to$ CP-like symmetry has been already studied in \cite{Ratz:2016scn}.} We will point out that the emergence of CP-like symmetry is not directly related to the absence of the CIA of the discrete group.
 In fact, we demonstrate that various CP-like models with discrete and continuous Lie groups can be naturally realized in proper CP symmetric models through the SSB.
+We show CP-like symmetry appearance from $\Delta(54) \times U(1)$, $SU(3)$ and $SU(2)\times U(1)$ models.
+We explicitly show how CP-violation occurs in the broken phase if physical CP becomes CP-like in some toy models.